-Race/Ethnicity: National Origin: (if born outside

-White the U.S.)

-Black/African American Mexican

-Asian Central American:

-☐ American Indian/Alaskan ☐ Ative South American:

-☐ Native Hawaiian/Pacific Islander Puerto Rican

-☐ Hispanic/Latino Chinese

-Other (please specify): ☐ Vietnamese

-Korean

-Other (please specify):

-Gender: Male Age:

-Female Less than 18 45-64

-☐ 18-29 ☐ 65 and

-Disability: Yes No older

-□ 30-44

-I choose not to provide any of the in nformation requested above:

-Completed forms will remain on file as par regarding Title VI or this request, please co [828-693-1711] or by email at [bkimmons of the content of the conte entact the WNCSource Transportation at

-Please sign below acknowledging that you have completed this form.
+Race/Ethnicity: White Black/African American Asian American Indian/Alaskan Rative Native Hawaiian/Pacific Islander Hispanic/Latino Other (please specify): National Origin: (if born outside the U.S.) Mexican Central American: South American: Puerto Rican Chinese Vietnamese Korean Other (please specify): Gender: Male Female Age: ☐ Less than 18 ☐ 45-64 Disability: Yes No ☐ 18-29 ☐ 65 and older ☐ 30-44 I choose not to provide any of the in formation requested above: Completed forms will remain on file as part regarding Title VI or this request, please co.
+[828-693-1711] or by email at [bkimmons@ ntact the WNCSource Transportation at Please sign below acknowledging that you l have completed this form.
 Thank you for your participation!
 Name (print):

-Signature:
+Signature: 0